rcax-project/rteps/RTEP-2.md

 ### [C3]

 I'm concerned that the pricing of RCAX is closely tied to the availability of Gen 3 and 4 avatars in the shop.
-By allowing only sold-out avatars to be obtained as mining rewards, RCAX's value would only be influenced by the secondary floor prices of these avatars.
-Notably, both the WC2022 and NFL collections boast around 1 million unique owners each.
+By allowing only sold-out avatars to be used for mining rewards, RCAX's value would only be influenced by the secondary floor prices of these avatars.

+Both the WC2022 and NFL collections boast around 1 million unique owners each.
 Enabling mining for these avatars would encourage these holders to participate in the RCAX project.
+This would be a massive increase in new users being eligible to participate in RCAX mining and will be great for adoption.

 ### [C4]